pleachcx/yellowcake/content/pages/home.md

 featuredImage: https://ucarecdn.com/a6404829-1215-44b3-9d8e-870aa8690292/-/preview/-/enhance/90/
 subtitle: Creating appealing homes to sell or enjoy
 accordion:
-  - title: Creating appealing homes to sell or enjoy
+  - title: Quality and Craftmanship for Your Home Project
     content: Based on the Mornington Peninsula, Seascape Projects can help to increase the appeal and sale price of your home.
 Offering services for both property preparation and renovation improvements.